pkdone/openshift-mongodb-demo/README.md

 * Deployment of a MongoDB to an OpenShift Kubernetes platform
 * Use of Kubernetes StatefulSets and PersistentVolumeClaims to ensure data is not lost when containers are recycled
 * Proper configuration of a MongoDB Replica Set for full resiliency
+* Securing MongoDB by default for new deployments _(With the caveat that an insecure [OpenShift workaround](https://github.com/openshift/origin/issues/16424) is currently being employed)_
 * Disabling NUMA to improve performance _(Disabled by default by Minishift and it's default VM (boot2docker) - requires uncommenting two lines in mongodb-service.yaml before deploying to other OpenShift type environments)_
 * Controlling CPU & RAM Resource Allocation
 * Correctly configuring WiredTiger Cache Size in containers